You are here

 Early identification and intervention with appropriate educational opportunities have been shown to provide the best outcomes for gifted children.
-If you believe that your child may be gifted, please visit our giftedness assessment page to learn more about the assessments we offer or contact us to schedule an appointment for a giftedness assessment.
+If you believe that your child may be gifted, please contact us to schedule an appointment for a giftedness assessment.

 We offer personalised, evidence-based treatments that can help your child if s/he is experiencing dysfunctional perfectionism, stress or anxiety.
 Please visit our treatment page for further information or contact us to schedule an appointment.

 Children can be intellectually and/or academically gifted and also have a specific learning disorder (such as a reading disorder or a maths disorder), a behavioural disorder (such as Attention-Deficit/Hyperactivity Disorder, Oppositional Defiant Disorder or Conduct Disorder) or a high-functioning Autism Spectrum Disorder.
 These children are sometimes called Gifted-Learning Disabled or multiply exceptional.

 Schools may fail to identify these children’s multiple needs.
 As a result their learning needs are not met and they are unable to achieve at their level of ability.
 These children can present in the classroom in a number of ways, including:

 - With a gap between their potential and their performance